-32412305 // 1 credit Preventive Maintenance-Diesel
+32412305 • 1 credit Preventive Maintenance-Diesel

 This course provides an introduction to vehicle preventive maintenance and inspection.
 The focus will be on maintaining and inspecting the engine system, cab and hood, electrical and electronics, and frame and chassis components.
-Students learn how to properly service vehicle systems and perform a visual inspection of all vehicle components.
-Students also learn how to properly document all maintenance and inspection findings.
+Students learn how to

-32412308 // 5 credits Braking Systems-Diesel
+32412308 • 5 credits Braking Systems-Diesel

-Fundamentals of vehicle braking systems including drum and disc on hydraulic and air systems are studied.
+Fundamentals of vehicle braking systems, including drum and disc on hydraulic and air systems, are studied.
 Power and anti-skid systems are included with emphasis on troubleshooting and component replacement and reconditioning.
-Prerequisite: Admission to Diesel & Heavy Equipment Technician 324121 program.
+Prerequisite: Admission to Diesel & Heavy Equipment Technician program 324121